mattiasw/ExifReader/README.md

 Issues
 ------

-* The description for UserComment is missing for other encodings than ASCII.
+* The descriptions for UserComment, GPSProcessingMethod and GPSAreaInformation are missing for other encodings than ASCII.

 Changelog
 ---------

-* **January ?, 2012**:
+* **January 19, 2012**:
-  * Added descriptions for the tags.
+  * Added text descriptions for the tags.
 * **January 1, 2012**:
   * First release.